chiragjp/quantvoe/README.md

 ## Example command-line deployments

-All of these examples can be run using the files in the [data folder](XXX).
-For a more in-depth example that that explores the pipeline output, check out our [vignette](XXX)
+All of these examples can be run using the files in the [data folder](https://github.com/chiragjp/quantvoe/tree/main/data).
+For a more in-depth example that that explores the pipeline output, check out our package [vignette](https://github.com/chiragjp/quantvoe/tree/main/vignettes)

 ### Beginner